b-cell-immunology/sciReptor/README.md

 - [sciReptor_library](https://github.com/b-cell-immunology/sciReptor_library)
-  is a set positional data files and processing scripts, which download the the reference sequences and build the interal and BLAST databases used by sciReptor.
+  is a set positional data files and processing scripts, which download the the reference sequences and build the internal and BLAST databases used by sciReptor.
 - [sciReptor_analysis](https://github.com/b-cell-immunology/sciReptor_analysis)
   contains various scripts for downstream repertoire analysis.